maxim111333/incubator-aurora/docs/deploying-aurora-scheduler.md

 *Incorrectly setting this flag will cause data corruption to occur!*

+See [this document](storage-config.md#scheduler-storage-configuration-flags) for more replicated log and storage configuration options.

 ## Initializing the Replicated Log
 Before you start Aurora you will also need to initialize the log on the first master.